Your Guide to the Best Holiday Shopping in Santa Barbara

 Victoria Court

 The Victorian Court is hidden back through a nondescript entryway at 1221 State St. This is the place if you are looking for vintage or secondhand stores.
 It is also close to the Museum of Art gift store, which has a marvelous selection of treasures, books, and games.
 Note you don’t have to pay for entrance to the museum to visit the store.
+Note that you don’t have to pay to visit the museum to visit the store.

 Loreto Plaza

-Loreto Plaza is another easy-to-miss location on upper State Street.
-However, you won’t want to miss Chaucer’s Bookstore, one of the best local independent bookstores, or Seven Day Nursery, for unique gifts for your favorite gardener.
+Loreto Plaza is another easy-to-miss location on Upper State Street.
+However, you won’t want to miss Chaucer’s Bookstore, one of the best local independent bookstores, or Seven Day Nursery for unique gifts for your favorite gardener.

 The Funk Zone

 You may have heard about the Funk Zone with its restaurants and tasting rooms.
 Plan a few tastings, but don’t walk past some great shops!
 The Blue Door has three floors of new and vintage home goods.
-For hand-printed textiles, towels, art, and accessories, check out Raoul Store.
+From hand-printed textiles, towels, art, and accessories, check out Raoul Store.
 There are also men’s and women’s clothing shops.

 Leave a Reply